The-Marcy-Lab-School/problem-set-2-js-foundations/short-response.md

 ### Types, Values, Operators
-1. What are the seven JavaScript data types?
-Which of these are considered primitive?
+1. What are the seven primitive data types in JavaScript?
+What is the last non-primitive data type?

 2. What does it mean to be truthy or falsy?
-What six values are falsy?
+What are all the primitive falsy values?

 3. For each example, evaluate the expression and in one sentence, explain what coercions were applied and why: